DuckDB CPG Schema Design (CPG Spec v1.1)

 column_number_end INTEGER,

-code TEXT,
+code VARCHAR,

 ast_parent_type VARCHAR,